ecolive50-hue/recolive/README.md

-# RecoLive
+# 🎙️ RecoLive

-RecoLive is a Flutter-based Android application.
+RecoLive is a Flutter-based live voice & social app.

-## Features
-- Android app (Flutter)
-- Codemagic CI/CD build
-- Ready for Play Store (AAB)
-- Modern Android v2 embedding

-## Build
-This project is configured to build using Codemagic.
+This project is structured for Android build using Flutter 3.x and is ready for GitHub, Codemagic, and Play Store release.

+---

+## 🚀 Features
+- User Login (demo)
+- Home Page
+- Profile Page
+- Wallet / Coin System
+- Backend API integration
+- Clean Flutter architecture

+---

-## Folder Structure
+## 🧱 Project Structure